ssenmosip/mosip-temp-documentation/Admin-APIs.md

 ```
 ### POST /password

-This service will check for the rid with the user.
+This service will add a new password to the user.

 #### Resource URL
 <div>https://mosip.io/v1/admin/usermgmt/password</div>